 “When injured, an athlete cannot gain size, strength, power or skills.
 So injury prevention should be a priority of every coach and athlete.” – Christian Thibaudeau

-While I was reading Raymond’s texts I got the impression that soccer coaches don’t need physical preparation coaches at all.
+While I was reading Raymond’s texts I got an impression that soccer coaches don’t need physical preparation coaches at all.
 His philosophy could be carried out by the head coach only or with the assistance of another SOCCER coach(es) better said.
-He says that ex players have huge potential to become better coaches than those who didn’t play football (my opinion is that we need to leave head soccer coaches to do what they know the best and we need to give suggestions about the load when it comes to game related drills – and to pay attention on some another details…).
-But if you know what are the main tasks of physical preparation coaches in modern pro sport today (maintanance of high force level in muscles by doing high quality resistance training, injury prevention/reduction, watching and encouraging technique correction when players are under fatigue, recovery training methods, movement economy and correction of details which often requires individual work…), you realize that it’s not that simple and you (a soccer coach) can’t manage everything by yourself – because it’s the huge science by itself (requires years of learning to understand)… Moreover, athletes have become better (I mean on their bodies) by including smart unspecific workload in training (individual sports especially) – but more about that soon.
+At this moment, he shows misunderstanding of the most important roles of one physical preparation coach and this is something I can understand because you need to devote a huge amounth of time to learn/understand this – this is the whole new science aside/excluding soccer/football (you need to make it simple of course, but “People don’t realize how difficult it is to make it simple” – Dan John).
+He says that ex players have huge potential to become better coaches than those who didn’t play football (my opinion is that we need to leave head soccer coaches to do what they know the best and we need to give suggestions about the load when it comes to game related drills – and to pay attention on some another important details…).
+But if you know what are the main tasks of physical preparation coaches in modern pro sport today (maintanance of high force level in muscles by doing high quality resistance training, injury prevention/reduction, watching and encouraging technique correction when players are under fatigue, recovery training methods, movement economy and correction of details which often requires individual work…), you realize that it’s not that simple and you (a soccer coach) can’t manage everything by yourself – because it’s the huge science by itself (requires years of learning to understand)… Moreover, athletes have become better (I mean on their bodies function) by including smart unspecific workload in training (individual sports especially) – but more about that soon.
 Of course, every effort can be almost useless if player doesn’t have the high quality “soccer brain” in every sense.

 Highly football/soccer specific conditioning is definitely something high valuable but trainers should carefully approach to this.
 In my opinion, it wouldn’t be smart to put players under specific conditioning nonstop.
 They need rest from specific work, especially during “in season” where they have a lot of highly specific load (hard trainings and games + psychological stress).
 Some short general (basic) exercising in nature (1 day of changing environment) when “weak” or “not important” opponent is coming up next match is something high valuable from the CNS resting standpoint.
 CNS is tired of specific work FROM TIME TO TIME (whatever the intensity is) and short change could make a big difference.
 Players train harder when exercises are competition based for sure, but it doesn’t mean that players need to train hard every training.
 Hard and highly specific training could make trouble with injuries for some players whose bodies can’t adapt on permanent hard work.
 I am sure that they love soccer the most, but they could be bored and tired by doing it nonstop and it could end up with injury (it’s more complicated than most of trainers think).
 “It sounds counterintuitive, but playing multiple sports helps with recovery.
 An athlete who plays soccer in the fall, basketball in the winter and baseball or track in the spring prevents pattern overload and stays fresh.
 That athlete is less likely to burn out.” – Tony Gentilcore.
 Of course, this is more for kids – but we agree that pattern overload exists.